melissawm/findingaleph/README.txt

 1 - Requirements
 ----------------

-This software was used on Chakra Linux 64-bit, with gcc/gfortran version 5.2.0, and Galahad version 2.50001 (4/May/2013 16:00 GMT).
-The actual results were obtained using gcc/gfortran 4.9.0
+This software was used on Ubuntu Linux 64-bit, with gcc/gfortran version 5.4.0, and Galahad version 2.60004 (21/October/2015).

 To run it, you need gcc/gfortran >= 4.9.0.